Overview

 Panorama Route

 The Panorama Route is one of the most beautiful roads in South Africa.
-This scenic route takes you through some breathtaking landscapes, along many interesting stops, such as waterfalls and viewpoints.
-The perfect base to explore the Panorama Route is Graskop.
+This scenic route takes you through some breathtaking landscapes, along many interesting stops, such as waterfalls and viewpoints of the famous Blyde River Canyon.
+The ideal base to explore the Panorama Route is Graskop.
+This route is the best and most scenic way to travel between Kruger National Park and Johannesburg to end your trip.

 Win-Win for everyone